easyCZ/UoE-Projects/SLIP/report.md

 Therefore, a sensible communication protocol between the mobile application and the web application is HTTP, providing a standardized implementation and widespread adoption rate in the industry.
 Consequently, the infrastructure implementation is required to implement its interface to support HTTP.

+## Storage
+The nature of the sensory readings from the wearable is the driving factor for the required type of storage used.
+For a given type of sensor (hearth rate, respiratory), we are mainly interested in the time series produced, therefore, we are primarily interested in a pair of data <timestamp>:<value>.
+Consequently, due to no inherent relationship nature in our sensory data we decided to use a NoSQL database as a storage layer.

+## Realtime Communication
+Being an essential functional requirement of this project, the ability to effectively utilize real time updates is essential.
+Real time updates can be effectively implemented in the browser using web sockets while real time updated on the backend systems can be implemented using push notifications with new data inserted.
+Therefore, an ideal real time system used would be one supporting both websockets and some sort of a notification stream.
+We have decided to use FireBase as the underlying storage layer.
+Firebase supports storage of non-relational data either as a key-value pairs in a given 'table' or as a list of values.
+Furthermore, FireBase provides a JavaScript implementation of a websocket client capable of listening to data changes in the storage layer itself as well as a notification stream.
+Threfore, FireBase satisfied both our needs for storage and real time communication capability.
+Furthermore, FireBase provided a free usage plan which suited our non-functional requirements of keeping the services free.